All Episodes

 The question I think before the House today is, okay, so now what do we do?

-Uh in the wake of uh the obvious unhappiness of the American repo uh American public with regard to the uh the the Iraq war and other things and the uh thumping that we took at the polls in the Republican Party.
+What should George Bush do in the wake of the obvious unhappiness of the American public with regard to the Iraq war and other things, and the thumping that we took at the polls in the Republican Party?

-What should the President do now in Iraq?
+What should the president do now in Iraq?

 And I think that's the proper focus of the debate.